CosmWasm/tinyjson/README.md

 ## Generated Marshaler/Unmarshaler Funcs

-For Go struct types, tinyjson generates the funcs `MarshalEasyJSON` / `UnmarshalEasyJSON` for marshaling/unmarshaling JSON.
+For Go struct types, tinyjson generates the funcs `MarshalTinyJSON` / `UnmarshalTinyJSON` for marshaling/unmarshaling JSON.
 In turn, these satisfy the `tinyjson.Marshaler` and `tinyjson.Unmarshaler` interfaces and when used in conjunction with `tinyjson.Marshal` / `tinyjson.Unmarshal` avoid unnecessary reflection / type assertions during marshaling/unmarshaling to/from JSON for Go